 So let $\mu\in M_K^\dual$.
 One can extend $\mu$ to a $\bdr$-linear map $\bdr\otimes_KM_K\to\bdr$.
 Thanks to (iv) of Remark~\ref{new-tate12}, one sees that $\mu(V)\subset t^i\bdr^+$ is equivalent to $\mu({\rm Fil}^0(M_K\otimes_K\bdr))\subset t^i\bdr^+$.
 But ${\rm Fil}^0(M_K\otimes_K\bdr)=\sum_n {\rm Fil}^nM_K\otimes_K t^{-n}\bdr^+$, and $\mu(M_K)\subset K$, hence $\mu({\rm Fil}^0(M_K\otimes_K\bdr))\subset t^i\bdr^+$ if and only if $\mu({\rm Fil}^nM_K)=0$ for $n\geq 1-i$.
 By definition this translates into $\mu\in {\rm Fil}^i_\perp M_K^\dual$, as wanted. \end{proof} \begin{corollary} If $(M,{\rm Fil}^\bullet)$ is an acyclic filtered $(\varphi,N,\G_K)$-module over $K$, then

-\end{corollary} \begin{proof} As in the proof of the above theorem, we have an injection of the right hand sides into the left hand sides, and to check that these are isomorphisms, we just have to bound the dimensions of the left hand sides.
+\end{corollary} \begin{proof} As in the proof of the above theorem, we have an injection of the right-hand sides into the left-hand sides, and to check that these are isomorphisms, we just have to bound the dimensions of the left-hand sides.
 This can be achieved by passing to a finite extension $L$ of $K$ such that the action of $\G_L$ on $M$ is unramified, and applying the proposition to a $(\varphi,N)$-module $M(L)$ over $F_L$ such that $M=F^{\rm nr}\otimes_{F_L}M(L)$. \end{proof}

 \begin{corollary} Let $(M,{\rm Fil}^\bullet)$ be an acyclic filtered $(\varphi,N,\G_K)$-module over $K$, with $\varphi$-slopes in $[0,r]$, and ${\rm Fil}^0M_K=M_K$, ${\rm Fil}^{r+1}M_K=0$.
 Set Then\footnote{The notations $M\{r\}$ and ${\rm Fil}_\perp^\bullet\{r\}$ mean that the action of $\varphi$ is multiplied by $p^{r}$ and that the filtration is shifted by $r$: we have ${\rm Fil}_\perp^i\{r\}={\rm Fil}_\perp^{i-r}$.}